joonaaleks/Web-Development-Project/README.md

 Installation guidelines

 Welcome to the installation guidelines for this project!

 First get the source code from this project folder and copy it to your own computer in a folder of your choosing:

 Open the folder in which the code is located on a code editor, for example Visual Studio Code and go to the root folder “project” on your code editors terminal.

-After the terminal command line is in the root folder, install concurrently with command: npm install concurrently
+After the terminal command line is in the root folder, install concurrently with command:

+npm install concurrently

 Your dependencies in root folders package.json should look like this

  ![image](https://user-images.githubusercontent.com/72103929/222969956-058d0f39-661a-4983-92b0-30eccea67c0c.png)

-Then go to “server” folder in your code editors terminal and install following dependencies with npm: npm install bcryptjs;
+Then go to “server” folder in your code editors terminal and install following dependencies with npm: npm install bcryptjs npm install cookie-parser npm install cors npm install debug npm install dotenv
-npm install cookie-parser;
-npm install cors
-npm install debug
-npm install dotenv